jabrena/jbang-catalog/README.md

 after 2 years of COVID, before travelling I need to review the country restrictions defined for travellers.

-Amadeus for developers provides an API for that and it offer information.

 ## How to use it?

 Register in [Amadeus for Developers](https://developers.amadeus.com) to get your `AMADEUS_CLIENT_ID` & `AMADEUS_CLIENT_SECRET`